27th & 28th February 2025

 4. Networking... but *fun*

-No forced handshakes or awkward exchanges here.
-It's all about making connections in a way that feels natural.
-Chat with speakers, meet fellow attendees, and who knows - you might just find your next project buddy.
+We don’t do formal so you won’t see any forced handshakes or awkward exchanges here.
+This is networking with a difference.
+We know the conference is about making connections in a way that feels natural.
+Take the opportunity to chat with speakers, meet fellow attendees, and who knows - you might just find your next project buddy.

 See you there! 🚀